Applying to Dutchess Day

 Step 4.
 Principal’s Report, Records Release Form and Teacher Recommendations

-Kindergarten Applicants: Teacher recommendation by current preschool teacher.
+Preschool and Kindergarten: Teacher recommendation by current preschool teacher.

 Grades 1-6: Principal’s Report, Records Release Form, and Teacher Recommendation by the homeroom teacher.